mike590/Polly/readme.txt

 Polly

 To Do:
+When a word has multiple pronunciations, ask "Did you mean (word) like (rhymes of first pronunciation), or (word) like (rhymes from second pronunciation)?"

 Create history.
 Searching a rhyme yields two things in the url: rhyme and complete-match.
 If the user switches to split-match, the url changes to reflect that.
 If the user then searches another word, the rhyme in thr url will change, but the type will still be split-match.
 This way, people can share links specifically to the word and type of rhyme they want to share.

 After mapping all single vowel-to-consonants combination, search for syllables with multiple